Golden Bear Alumni Profiles

 My best advice for high school students who are just starting the college search process is to do your research and determine your priorities.
 Can you major be accredited; if so, does the University you're looking at have the accreditation?
 What scholarships do you qualify for (or are close to qualifying for?
 Retake the SATs/ACTs until you get your desired score - that's what I did and I'm so glad I didn't give up!).
 Once I did my research and determined my priorities, it was a no brainer.
 I applied to 11 universities (a mix of private and state) and Kutztown completely exceeded all of my expectations.

-Kylea Smith - Mertztown, PA - BUSINESS ADMINISTRATION/ACCOUNTING - Class of 2019
+Maria Sunick - South Abington Township, PA - ART EDUCATION - Class of 2019

 Nicole Wiltrout-Coatesville, PA- BS.Ed.
 SECONDARY EDUCATION MATHEMATICS - Class of 2012